 Instead, when you join our practice, you'll consult with our emergency medicine and wilderness medicine expert healthcare providers online, identify areas of risk facing you and your family in a disaster, and prepare for those scenarios.
 Like any doctors office, we can prescribe medications and other supplies as medically indicated and consistent with established standards of care.
 Join our waitlist to be notified when we're accepting new patients.

-Duration Health provides medical advice to those who join our private practice.
-However, this post is not medical advice.
+This post is not medical advice.
 Always seek the expertise of your healthcare professional.

 * Technically, it's pulseless ventricular tachycardia that qualifies as a disorganized heart rhythm resulting in cardiac arrest, and not other forms of ventricular tachycardia.
 This distinction is beyond the scope of this article; we'll focus solely on pulseless VT here.